Nostalgia can happen at any age. Take a trip down memory lane with us as we recount six things we miss about Bermuda from the past few years.

 A quiet, but hugely successful business, Dorothy’s in its time held the Best of Bermuda award for Best Burger for 18 years in a row.
 The tucked away Chancery Lane diner always had lines out the door, and everything, not just the burgers, seemed infinitely more tasty than any other food.
 Dorothy’s will be fondly remembered for its simple atmosphere and delicious food for years to come.

-Ariel Sands has turned in to a ghost town, with much of the development there now torn up.
+The original Ariel Sands resort closed its doors in 2008, and for many years remained a ghostown.
 For a while it housed Hub Culture, a pop up café and beach bar.
 The sea pools continue to be washed in and out by the Atlantic.
-After a major redevelopment in 2017 it was expected to reopen, but the glamorous resort is at a stand still.
+However, earlier this year, the glamorous resort was given the green light for redevelopment with construction expected to be completed by 2025.